Blue-streaked lory

-The blue-streaked lory (Eos reticulata) is also known as the blue-necked lory.
+The blue-streaked lory (Trichoglossus reticulatus) is also known as the blue-necked lory.
 It is a medium-sized parrot (31 cm), which is found on the Tanimbar Islands and Babar in the southern Moluccas.

-Appearance
+Description

 The blue-streaked lory is about 31 cm in length, including the tail.
 They weigh between 145 and 155 g.

 Adults of both sexes look the same – this is called sexually monomorphic.

 Most of the bird's general plumage is bright red.
 Against this intense red background, there are scattered electric blue feathers near the ears and on the nape of the neck, which is where the bird gets its name.
 From the area to the base of the neck, there is an indigo-violet stripe.
 The lower part of the nape of the neck, to the top of the back, is a bluish black.
 The main part of the back, as well as the rump, is red.
 Wing coverts and flights are red with black tips.
 The upper part of the tail feathers are a reddish black, and the underside of the tail is a muted red.
 The iris of the eye is orange-red.
 The beak is sharply curved, short, and bright red-orange.
 The feet are medium gray, and the claws are black.